-I am a Clinical Senior Lecturer and Honorary Consultant in Paediatric Infectious Diseases.
-My research focuses on the interactions between hosts and pathogens which result in severe infectious diseases, particularly relating to malaria.
+I am the Head of the Section and Reader in Paediatric Infectious Disease, and also an Honorary Consultant in Paediatric Infectious Diseases at St Mary's Hospital, Imperial College Healthcare NHS Trust.
+My research focuses on the interactions between hosts and pathogens which result in severe infectious diseases, particularly severe malaria.
 I am interested in understanding why some people get very ill and die from malaria, whilst others have a less severe illness.
-I am also interested in understanding how malaria causes susceptibility to other infections, such as Non-Typhoid Salmonella bacteremia.
-I have recently been awarded a MRC Clinician Scientist Fellowship to investigate the host-pathogen interactions which cause severe malaria.

-You can read more about severe malaria in my recent article: "Piecing together the puzzle of severe malaria" Published in Science Translational Medicine
+You can read more about the challenges of severe malaria in this article: "Piecing together the puzzle of severe malaria" Published in Science Translational Medicine

 My group uses a variety of approaches study malaria, ranging from clinical studies and transcriptomics, to in vitro and in vivo models.
 We have recently used dual RNA-sequencing to provide an integrated view of host-pathogen interactions, and you can read more about this approach here:

 Other aspects of my research focus on understanding how malaria causes susceptibility to other infections, such as Non-Typhoid Salmonella bacteremia, and understanding and predicting susceptibility to infections in children with Sickle Cell Disease.
 Our work in Sickle Cell Disease is undertaken in collaboration with Dr Subarna Chakravorty and Dr Kirstin Lund and has been generously funded by The Rosetrees Trust.